How to Install Apache?

 - We can test with a browser.
 Open a browser and navigate to http://localhost, and hit enter.
 A message stating ‘It works!’ will pop up to confirm the successful installation of Apache.

-This has been a guide on How To Install Apache.
-Here we have discussed the basic instructions and different steps of installing Linux more easily and most simply.
-You may also look at the following article to learn more –
+This has been a guide to How To Install Apache?
+Here we discuss the introduction, how did apache use in data science and steps to install apache.
+You may also look at the following articles to learn more –